ElijahZh/PointCloud-Operations/docs/index.md

 ```

-- There are different types of methods: Sampling, Coordinate, Normal, Color, Noise et. al.
+- There are different types of methods: Sampling, Coordinate, Normal, Color, Noise etc.
-- Images showing effects of the methods are generated from the open3d gui, please check the link for how to generating them:
- link
+- Example result images are included in the documentation to illustrate how each transform affects the point cloud.
+Images are generated from the open3d gui with screenshot.